 Steps to make chocolate date cake

 - Chopping the dates can be tricky, as they often stick to the knife.
 Chilling them first can make this task easier.
 If you're considering using a food processor and making a date paste, I suggest you do so with water.
 Otherwise, they will stick like crazy, and you won't get far.
-At least that's my experience.
+At least, that's my experience.

-- Date pieces: If you manage to chop them small, you will get a smoother crumb with a mysterious bite.
+- Date pieces: If you manage to chop them very small, you will get a smoother crumb with a mysterious bite.
 Probably no one will guess what the secret ingredient is, as they will meld together and the crumb simply looks like an incredibly moist chocolate cake.
 Though larger chunks will be more noticeable, the cake is just as fantastic.

 - Sift the dry ingredients.
 It's an important step, especially when you use cocoa powder which can clump during storage.

-The final batter looks like a regular chocolate cake with add-ins, and the dates will be more noticeable depending on the size of the chunks.
+- The final batter looks like a regular chocolate cake with add-ins, and the dates will be more noticeable depending on the size of the chunks.

-Walnuts and dark chocolate chips are sprinkled on top of the cake halfway through baking and stay crunchy after it is cooled and chilled.
+- Walnuts and dark chocolate chips are sprinkled on top of the cake halfway through baking and stay crunchy after it is cooled and chilled.

 Kitchen notes